 Therefore, the order of these structures from largest to smallest is as follows: cells organelles molecules atoms.

 There are four types of biological macromolecules.
 These are proteins, lipids, carbohydrates, and nucleic acids.
 Each of these molecules is relatively large when compared to a smaller molecule, such as oxygen or glucose.
 The “macro-” in “macromolecule” means “large.”

 Biological macromolecules are organic molecules.
 This means that they possess atoms of carbon that are bonded to atoms of hydrogen.
 Molecules that do not possess carbon–hydrogen bonds are considered inorganic with regards to biology.
+There are a few exceptions to this rule.
+One example of these exceptions is hydrogen cyanide, which is classified as inorganic despite its possession of a carbon–hydrogen bond.
+This is due to some of the other specific properties of these molecules.
 Figure 2 shows the difference in composition between water molecules, as an example of an inorganic molecule, and a glucose molecule, as an example of an organic molecule.

 Definition: Organic Molecule